My word for 2021 and 2022

 Guided by the 'Sherpa' I will:

-Cultivate clearer conviction in myself, my skills and knowledge; and put my faith in them as well as the universe’s grand plan
+Cultivate clearer conviction in myself, my skills and knowledge; and put more faith in them

-Be content in myself yet continuing the work of growing, learning and giving
+Be content in myself yet continuing the work of growth, learning and service

 Stand up for what is right and for what I believe